JustinLove/onelife-client-patches/README.md

 `settings/preferObjectsOverPlayersWithScreenLock.ini` (0 to disable this feature)

-### time-transition-hints

-Adds TIME + A = B hints for objects with automatic changes, such as fire to coals, dough to leavened dough, etc.

-This didnt do as much for finding relevant precursors as I hoped, such as

-- Making Milkweed (Milkweed Seed Not Relevant)
-- Making Milkweed Seed (Fruiting Milkweed Not Relevant) - this shouldn't even be time based?

-More work is needed.

 ### open-say-field-on-typing

 Automatically open the say field to talk if you type a text chracter.
 Does not block e/z; those character will be added if another printable character is seen shortly afterwards.